jgmcalpine/ArkSwap/README.md

 *   **Taproot Asset Binding:** Mathematically binding Asset Metadata (DNA) to the VTXO via **Taproot Tweaks** (`Pubkey + Hash(AssetData)`).
 This ensures that the asset cannot be separated from the coin, preventing "fake" assets from circulating.
 *   **Colored Coin Selection:** Upgrading the Wallet Logic to distinguish between "Payment VTXOs" (Gas/Money) and "Asset VTXOs" (Fish), ensuring users never accidentally spend their collectibles as mining fees.

+## 🤖 AI-Augmented Development
+This repository was built using an **AI-First workflow**.
+The architecture, prompts, and debugging strategies were human-directed, while the boilerplate code and cryptographic implementations were generated via LLMs and rigorously audited via E2E testing.

 ## 🤝 Contributing

 We welcome contributions!
 Please note that this project deals with financial cryptography, so we enforce strict quality controls.